📅 March 2026 📋 Compiled from publicly available Hong Kong market data and sources. 🏙️ Hong Kong Market Data

 Hong Kong market reference price

 Ref.
-Price: HK$6,000 – HK$25,000 or above / service
+Price: HK$6,000 – HK$25,000 / service

 HK$6,000

-HK$25,000 or above
+HK$25,000

 Hong Kong tenancy dispute litigation costs cover case analysis, documentation, negotiation and court proceedings.
 Simple rent arrears cases typically cost HK$6,000–HK$12,000, while complex disputes involving breach of contract, property damage or intricate lease terms can reach HK$25,000.